sbazaz/uldaq/README.md

 ### Python interface
 ---------------------
-- To install the Python interface go to https://pypi.org/project/uldaq/
+- To install the Python interface, follow the build instructions above, then go to https://pypi.org/project/uldaq/